timklapdor/uimagine-website/_posts/2018-08-30-the-digital-online-learners-skill-framework.md

 ---
 Have you heard about the **'Get ready, get set, become a digital online learner'** free, open online course yet?
 This course, designed by uImagine Open Pathways team and available via the [openlearning.com/csu](https://www.openlearning.com/csu/) portal, provides skills for people of all ages to learn more about how to be successful when learning online.
 Is this something you want to do?

-One of the topics in the course introduces the **'Digital online learner skill framework'**.
+One of the topics in the course introduces the **'Digital online learner skills framework'**.
 This was developed to explore, consider and adopt essential skills for digital online learning.

 Do you know what essential skills are needed for digital online learning? to be a digital online learner you are able to: